 The first of it’s kind, the Doctor of Medical Science program at Lincoln Memorial University offers a unique curriculum that was developed in conjunction with DeBusk College of Osteopathic Medicine.
 According to their website, “the purpose of the program is to provide a comprehensive advanced medical training program to PAs who wish to further their medical education.
 It is the mission of the program to have a positive impact on health care in underserved regions by preparing highly qualified PAs with a new set of advanced medical skills and knowledge base.”

 Their program consists of a Clinical Medicine path for practicing clinicians or a Medical Education path for PA and health educators.
 The Clinical Medicine track is further divided into 3 cognates: Primary Care Medicine; Internal Medicine; and Emergency Medicine.

 LMU DMS students take 45 credits over 4 semesters progressing through modules dedicated to 9 subspecialties in medicine: neurology; psychiatry; pulmonology; nephrology; cardiology; endocrinology; hematology; gastroenterology; and infectious disease.
 Added to the 88 credits earned in my Master’s PA program, these 133 credits are more than the 128 credits earned in my 4-year bachelor’s of Health Science.
 DMS students also spend several weeks on campus in high-yield, face-to-face training such as point of care ultrasound.

 Necessity is the Mother of Invention

-My purpose here is not to suggest that a Doctor of Medical Science is necessarily equivalent to the Doctor of Medicine but that it fills a necessary role that was already reasonably well handled by the PA.
+My purpose here is not to suggest that a Doctor of Medical Science is necessarily equivalent to the Doctor of Medicine (we compare DMSc vs MD here) but that it fills a necessary role that was already reasonably well handled by the PA.
 This is a move we should all support and understand for what it is–not a challenge to physicians but innovation born of necessity.